-Bucky Dent fueled the Yankees/Red Sox rivalry with the home run that sent the Bronx Bombers to their second consecutive Series with the Dodgers.
+Bucky Dent fueled the Yankees/Red Sox rivalry with a home run that sent the Bronx Bombers to a second consecutive Series with the Dodgers.

 The Dodgers have been the Yankees' great National League rival.
 They have met in the World Series 11 times.
 The Yankees are 8-3.

 Broadcaster Howard Cosell dubbed Thurman Munson, "Old Scrapiron."
 Munson was the most reliable catcher since Yogi Berra.
 He died when his private plane crashed in 1979.
-The Yankees were not the same after his death.
+The Yankees were not the same.

 Baseball is not as simple as it was in the 1950s.
 There were 16 teams, 8 in each league.
 After 154 games, the team with the best record in the American League played the team with the best record in the National League in the World Series.

 Today, there are 30 teams, one winner and 29 losers.
-It is harder to win a World Series.
-There are the American League Division Series (ALDS) and the American League Championship Series (ALCS).
-There are the NLDS and the NLCS.
-The playoffs turned the World Series into a tournament.
-Theoretically, a team could go 162-0 and not go to the Series while a team playing under .500 could win it.
+It is harder to win the World Series.
+Each league has a Division Series and a Championship Series.
+The World Series is a tournament.
+Theoretically, a team could go 162-0 and not go to the World Series while a team playing below .500 could win it.

 All 30 teams are affected.
 It is harder for everyone.
-Wild Cards give lesser teams a chance.
-Over time, teams will be helped and hurt by the Wild Cards.
+Wild cards give lesser teams a chance.
+Over time, teams will be helped and hurt by wild cards.
 Baseball is complicated and no longer called the "national pastime."
 Salaries are out of proportion!
-Alex Rodriguez signed a $275 million contract.
-People are working for minimum wage and struggling to feed their families.
+People are struggling to feed their families.
 A game is a game!

 I noticed a change while in Las Vegas in 1993.
-The Yankees were again rising from the ashes!
+The Yankees were rising from the ashes!
 I watched them on the big screens in the hotels.
-They had Wade Boggs, who would spend five years at third base, and someone said they got Jimmy Key.
-Paul O'Neill and Bernie Williams became the backbone of this new dynasty.
+They had Wade Boggs, who would spend 5 years at third base, and someone said they got Jimmy Key.
+Paul O'Neill became the backbone of this new dynasty.
 O'Neill won the batting title in the strike-shortened season of 1994.
-He hated to lose and loved to win, the kind of guy you want on your team.
-He played with an intensity that bordered on rage.
+He loved to win and hated to lose, the kind of guy you want on your team.
+His intensity bordered on rage!

 Tino Martinez replaced Don Mattingly at first base.
-Ironically, Mattingly never appeared in a World Series, coming in 1982 and leaving after 1995.
+Ironically, Mattingly never played in a World Series, coming in 1982 and leaving after 1995.

 In 1996, the Yankees went to their first World Series in 15 years.
-They went up against the Atlanta Braves, the self-proclaimed "team of the '90s."
-David Cone, now a Yankee, came on television and made the statement, "We're not afraid of the Atlanta Braves!"
+They went up against the Atlanta Braves, the self-proclaimed team of the 90s.
+David Cone, now a Yankee, came on television and made the statement: "We're not afraid of the Atlanta Braves!"
 That is what I wanted to hear!
-I hated the Braves although not as much as the Cubs.
+I disliked the Braves, although not as much as the Cubs.
 Both Braves and Cubs were overexposed by cable TV.
-The "tomahawk chop" by Braves fans was annoying, and I wanted the Yankees to kick their butts!
+The tomahawk chop by Braves fans was annoying, and I wanted the Yankees to kick their butts.
 They did!

-I became a connoisseur of pitching in middle age.
+I became a connoisseur of pitching.
 They say good pitching beats good hitting, and it is certainly easier to win with a good starting rotation.
 Pitching staffs have 5-man rotations.
 In the days of Whitey Ford, they had 4-man rotations.
-Mel Stottlemeyer served as the Yankee's pitching coach through the late '90s and into the new century.
-It was Joe Torre, Stottlemeyer and Don Zimmer (bench coach) next to each other in the dugout like peas in a pod.
-Zimmer will be remembered for his run-in with Boston pitcher Pedro Martinez!
-The 72-year-old Zimmer charged Pedro when he threatened a bean ball.
+Mel Stottlemeyer served as the Yankees' pitching coach through the late 90s and into the new century.
+It was Joe Torre, Stottlemeyer & Don Zimmer (bench coach) sitting next to each other in the dugout.
+Zimmer is remembered for his fight with Boston pitcher Pedro Martinez!
+72-year-old Zimmer charged Pedro after he threatened to throw a bean ball.

 Andy Pettitte was a true Yankee!
 He came to the team in 1995 and was their "stopper," especially effective in October.
 Pettitte was a left-hander with a great pick-off move to first base.
 At 6'5", he was an imposing figure glaring over the top of his glove.
-He had 256 regular season wins with a .626 winning % before retiring after 2013.
+He had 256 regular season wins with a .626 winning percentage.

-Roger Clemens pitched with the Yankees six years and earned two World Series rings.
+Roger Clemens pitched 6 years with the Yankees and earned 2 World Series rings.
 Clemens, like Wade Boggs, spent his salad days with the Red Sox.
-He built a reputation as a fierce competitor, emotional and willing to throw inside.
-The beaning of Mike Piazza caused bad blood between the Yankees and New York Mets.
+He had a reputation as a fierce competitor, emotional and willing to pitch inside.
+His beaning of Mike Piazza caused bad blood between the Yankees and New York Mets.
 The situation was made worse when Clemens tossed Piazza's broken bat at him.
 It was in 2001 that Clemens endeared himself to Yankee fans.
 He went 20-3 and got the Cy Young Award.
 Clemens won his 300th game as a Yankee and got his 4000th strikeout in the same game.
 He finished with 354 wins.